radish-es/opensourcelaw/content/feb8/_index.md

 - *Annapolis Group Inc. v Halifax Regional Municipality*

 **Why it matters:** We'll emphasize the question of why planners should care about all this.
-If local and provincial governments are on the hook for the private costs of development control, regional planning and conservation initiatives, they may do much less of all this in the future.
+If local and provincial governments are on the hook for the private costs of development control, regional planning and conservation initiatives, they may do much less of all three in the future.
 At the very least, the  changes in the law of *de facto* expropriation we'll study this week could make planning processes considerably more uncertain, at least for now.

 {{< /spoiler >}}

 ## What is *De Facto* Expropriation?

-**The basics:** Expropriation is the subfield of property law that deals with government's powers and obligations when taking away private property from its owners.
+**The basics:** Expropriation is the subfield of property law that deals with governments' powers and obligations when taking away private property from its owners.

 {{< figure src="/media/expropriation.jpg" caption="Source: Jue Huang, Jared Murray and Chaewon Lee on Unsplash" >}}

-Common examples of so-called *de jure* expropriations include scenarios in which government takes up private land to build important public works like a highway, or an airport, or an urban park.
+Common examples of so-called *de jure* expropriations include government taking up private land to build important public works like a highway, or an airport, or an urban park.

 In Canada--unlike some other countries including the United States and South Africa--private owners have no ***constitutional*** protections against state expropriation of their property without compensation.